brettstack/halfstack-site/content/posts/2020-05-01--continuous-deployment-with-semantic-release-and-github-actions/index.md

 1. Is triggered when a new GitHub release is published.
 2. Downloads the assets of the latest release.
 3. And deploys the build artifacts to AWS.

-## Let us help!

-Looking for a partner to help build your software or expand your existing team with veteran engineers, project managers, technical writers and more?
-Reach out to us at Wizeline.